El Dorado County, California: History

+There are only two municipalities in El Dorado County: Placerville and South Lake Tahoe.

 Government and policing

 Policing

 The El Dorado County Sheriff provides court protection, county jail administration, and coroner service for all of the county and provides patrol and detective services for the unincorporated areas of the county.
-Incorporated towns Placerville, population 11,000, has a municipal police department, as does South Lake Tahoe, population 22,000.
+Incorporated cities Placerville, population 11,000, and South Lake Tahoe, population 22,000, have municipal police departments.